Miscellaneous Article Links

 "Experience, the most brutal of teachers; but you learn,

 This is an attempt to categorize in general the ways in which the various paradigms portray destiny.
-There are about 4 or 5 with many sub-variations, so we will start with a list:
+There are about a half dozen with many sub-variations, so we will start with a list:

 First of all let's deal with oblivion.
 This modern "vision" is firmly founded upon materialism, the idea that physical material—protons, electrons, etc., or their sub-particles, that form the physical universe of galaxies, stars, planets and life forms—is ordinate or pre-ordinate.
 The idea extends to the patterns and forms that can be found to be comprised of physical material.
 IOW, this is what you start with.
 For example, the physical brain is ordinate to the mind, the mind being a property or emergent property of the brain.

 The spiritual aspects of the universe—mind, consciousness, desire, intellect, purpose, values, attitude. goodness and pleasure, evil and suffering, etc.,—are subordinate or emergent properties that somehow came to or with life as a series of "happy accidents".
 In this paradigm, there is seemingly no way to get an idea as to where, if anywhere else, this unfolding of evolution is going to lead.
 We are pretty much left with "you are born, you live with a variable mixture of pain, pleasure, suffering, joy, you age, you die, and that's the end of it" or "Here now, gone tomorrow".
 Existentialism while living, oblivion upon death.